pgtipping/Synthalyst/memory-bank/progress.md

   - Added proper type safety with TypeScript interfaces
   - Configured environment variables for SendGrid API key and email addresses

+- Finalized newsletter database schema and functionality (2025-03-09 23:30:00)

+  - Created the Newsletter model in Prisma schema
+  - Implemented database migration for the new model
+  - Updated SendGrid service to use the actual database instead of mock data
+  - Created API routes for subscription, confirmation, and unsubscription
+  - Developed UI components for newsletter signup
+  - Added confirmation and unsubscription pages
+  - Implemented email verification flow with tokens
+  - Integrated with SendGrid for email delivery

 ## Known Issues

 - NextAuth debug warnings in development environment